 - Whether you participate in foreign travel

-- Whether you participate in any dangerous or risky hobbies (such as rock climbing, scuba diving, hang gliding, etc.)
+- Whether you partake in any speculative or precarious hobbies (such as rock climbing, scuba diving, hang gliding, etc.)

-It is also likely that you will be required to take a medical exam as a part of the overall life insurance underwriting process.
-This will consist of meeting with a paramedical professional who will take heart monitor and blood pressure readings.
-He or she will also take a blood and urine sample from you in order to test them for certain types of health issues that could pose additional risk of claim to the life insurance company.
+It is also plausible that you will be needed to take a medical exam as a portion of the overall life insurance underwriting process.
+This will include a meeting with a paramedical specialist who will get heart monitor and blood pressure readings.
+He or she will additionally take a same of your urine and your blood in order to test them for peculiar varieties of health issues that might pose additional risk of claim to the life insurance group.

-Once all of the information has been submitted to the insurance company, it can be reviewed more thoroughly and a decision regarding coverage – and an appropriate premium amount – can then be made.
+Once all of that data has gotten in the hands of the insurance company, it will be reviewed more thoroughly and a settlement regarding coverage – and an appropriate premium amount – can then be made.

 How Much Does It Cost to Buy Life Insurance for Narcolepsy?

-The cost of buying life insurance when you have narcolepsy can vary, depending on your overall health condition, as well as the severity of your narcolepsy.
-Once your information has been reviewed, the underwriters will be able to make a premium cost determination.
+The cost of buying life insurance when you have narcolepsy can vary, depending on your overall health condition, and also how severe your narcolepsy actually is.
+Once your report has been reviewed, the underwriters will make a premium cost determination.

 Typically, while all life insurance companies work a bit differently, most will have three primary rating categories for their insureds – which also reflects the pricing of their insurance policies.
 These include the following:

-- Preferred – For those individuals who are in superior health – and who also have a family history of excellent health – obtaining a Preferred rating is possible.
+- Preferred – For those individuals who are in superior health – and who also have a family account of superior health – obtaining a Preferred rating is attainable.
 This means that the individual is in a better health condition than the “average” insured, and because of this, they will be charged a lower rate of premium.

 - Standard – Those who fall into the Standard category are considered to be average in terms of health.
 These individuals will therefore pay an “average” rate of premium.
-In some cases, if your narcolepsy is well controlled, and you are otherwise in very good health, you may qualify as a Standard rating.
+In some cases, if your narcolepsy is well controlled, and you are overall in really good health, you may qualify as a Standard rating.

-- Substandard – Those who are in the Substandard category are considered to be below average in terms of health – yet not in poor enough health to be declined for life insurance coverage.
+- Substandard – Those who are in the Substandard category are judged to be below average in terms of health – yet not in poor enough of a health situation to be said no to for life insurance coverage altogether.
 There is usually several different levels of Substandard.
 Usually, if you are controlling your narcolepsy, you are likely to fall into a mild Substandard category.
 The only way you would not qualify or get a low substandard rating is if your narcolepsy were not controlled, if you are a smoker, or if you have some other health condition.

 How to Purchase Life Insurance

-If you are ready to purchase life insurance and need assistance, we can help.
-We work with many of the top rated carriers in the industry, and we can help you to find the policy – and the premium – that’s right for you.
-In order to get the process started, just use the form on this page.
+If you are ready to purchase life insurance and need assistance, you have come to the right place to get help.
+By working with top insurance firms across the country, we know exactly how to help you find the best policy and premium that is perfect for you.
+In order to get your journey of obtaining life insurance begun, just use the form on our page.

-If you have any questions regarding how to qualify for life insurance with narcolepsy, how to obtain a premium quote, or even about life insurance in general, we’re here to help.
-You can reach us, toll-free, by calling 888-229-7522.
-We want to ensure that you get the right answers as you make this important coverage decision, so contact us today!
+If you have anything at all that you are wondering about considering how to qualify for life insurance with narcolepsy or any other questions such as looking for affordable veterans life insurance, how to obtain a premium quote, or just about life insurance in general, we are the people you want to talk to.
+You can contact us, toll-free, by phoning 888-229-7522.
+We want to assure that you acquire the right answers as you make this important coverage decision, so contact us today!